AzureAiDevs/hub/website/src/pages/roadmap/30days.md

 * [Michael Washington](https://twitter.com/ADefWebserver)
 * [Vlad Iliescu](https://twitter.com/vladiliescu)

+The Microsoft MVP program recognizes exceptional community leaders who share their expertise and passion for Microsoft technologies with others.
 If you are interested in becoming a Microsoft MVP, please visit the [Microsoft MVP website](https://aka.ms/ai-april-mvp-program).

 ## Thank you